pguyot/Einstein/Drivers/README.md

 ### NCT and DDK Headers

-The C++ headers are part of the [NewtonDev](http://www.unna.org/view.php?/development/NewtonDev) archive (you will need a tool to uncompress NewtonDev.sit.
-On MacOS X, you can use The Unarchiver from the AppStore).
-An alternative is to clone this [repository](https://github.com/ekoeppen/NCT_Projects).
+The C++ headers can be obtained by cloning this [repository](https://github.com/ekoeppen/NCT_Projects).

 The environment variable `NCT_PROJECTS` needs to point to the location of the directory containing the `Includes` and `DDKIncludes` directories.

 ### Building

-After installing GCC and the DCL tools, and setting `NCT_PROJECTS` correctly, the REx can be built with `make`.
-In order to use the resulting REx, it needs to be placed in the `_Data_` directory of the Einstein source tree prior to compiling Einstein (compiling Einstein will embed the REx into the application).
-For subsequent FLTK based builds, use `touch app/TFLRexImage.fl` to ensure that a recompiled REx is properly embedded.
+After installing GCC and the DCL tools, and setting `NCT_PROJECTS` correctly, the REx can be built with `cmake`:

+    cmake -S Drivers -B Drivers/build -DCMAKE_TOOLCHAIN_FILE=cmake/newton-cross.cmake
+    cmake --build Drivers/build
+    cmake --install Drivers/build